MyloRii/avenBot/README.md

 Usefull docker commands:

-- docker build {image} . - to build docker image.
+- docker build . -t {imageName} - to build docker image.
 Dot refers to Dockerfile path which is inside root project folder
 - docker image ls - to see available images
 - docker ps - to see running containers
 - docker ps -a - to see all containers